threefoldfoundation/info_threefold/src/farming/farming_calculator/farming_calculator.md

 We have created a calculator to allow you to simulate your potential return on investment of becoming a Farmer.
 Different nodes will produce a different CPR.

-The [Farming Logic v3 document](farming_reward) describes how many TFT your node will receive as CPR_reward.
+The [Farming Logic v3 document](farming_reward) describes how many TFT your node will receive.

 Thanks to our sales model you also do not have to sell the capacity of your server(s), the threefold_channel takes care of this.